HHMagnus/ImageConvert/FEATURES.md

 - As a User I want to be able to control any parameters that effect the quality of the output

 TODO:
+- Make sure input and output images are correct
 - Setup a index.html to upload image and convert it
 - Make it possible to choose output format with the supported type
 - Put in an error section